THE GEOGRAPHY OF MEMORY

 Bio:

-In addition to her personal work, Mary is a full-time faculty member in the Film Department at Mount Saint Mary’s University, where she has produced and directed numerous films documenting the school’s history and its founders.
-Her most recent project, Mount Saint Mary’s University: 100 Unstoppable Years, a feature-length documentary celebrating the institution’s centennial, premiered on September 18, 2025.
-She has also taught film production, documentary filmmaking, dance, choreography, and experimental media at Loyola Marymount University, Art Center College of Design, Pasadena City College, and the San Francisco Art Institute.
+In addition to her independent and collaborative artistic practice, Mary is a faculty member in the Film Department at Mount Saint Mary’s University in Los Angeles.
+There, she has produced and directed numerous films documenting the university’s history and legacy, including her recent feature-length documentary, Mount Saint Mary’s University: 100 Unstoppable Years, created in celebration of the institution’s centennial in 2025.